Transit Operational Data Standard ¶

 If you are transit agency:

-2. Include a requirement to use ODS in your next procurement.
-The Mobility Data Interoperability Principles has sample text for adding ODS and other key interoperability features as RFP requirements in their Interoperable Procurement Resource.
+- Include a requirement to use TODS in your next procurement.
+The Mobility Data Interoperability Principles has sample text for adding TODS and other key interoperability features as RFP requirements in their Interoperable Procurement Resource.

 If you are vendor: